Kesrick Williams: Domestic and T20 franchise career

-Williams was born in Spring Village, Saint Vincent.
+Williams was born in Spring Village, Saint Vincent and the Grenadines.
 He made his first-class debut for the Windward Islands in March 2011, playing against the England Lions in the 2010–11 Regional Four Day Competition.
 For the 2012–13 season, Williams switched to the Combined Campuses and Colleges, going on to play in the final of the 2012–13 Regional Super50 (a limited-overs competition).
 However, he made only irregular appearances for the team during the 2013–14 season, and subsequently did not return to top-level West Indian domestic cricket until 2016, when he was selected in the Jamaica Tallawahs squad for the 2016 Caribbean Premier League season.
 In that tournament, Williams played in all thirteen of his team's matches, and took 17 wickets, the most for his team and the third-most overall (behind Dwayne Bravo and Sohail Tanvir).
 His best performance was 4/37 against the Guyana Amazon Warriors, while he also took 3/19 against the St Kitts and Nevis Patriots and 2/12 in the Tallawahs' victory over the Amazon Warriors in the final.

 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.
 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.